How To Make Fireclay – Low Cost Recipes

 www.brunner.com

-I have burned my best Fireclay receipts 20 + times with no big cracks, but small cracks on the inside tell me that direct flames are tough and that my firepot is not going to live forever.
-That’s something I also have read about Saggars (a Saggar is a box used inside the kiln to protect wares from direct flames), fireclay saggars were said to be used 30-40 times before they were worn out.
+I have fired my best Fireclay recipes 20 + times, but small cracks on the inside tell me that direct flames are tough and that my firepot is not going to live forever.
+Something I also read about Saggars (a Saggar is a box used inside the kiln to protect wares from direct flames).
+Fireclay saggars were said to be used 30-40 times before they were worn out.

 cracks in the refractory saggar firepot